palmskog/coind-sem-while/README.md

 - `BigRel.v` defines the big-step relational semantics and proves that it is deterministic and a setoid predicate.
-- `SmallRel.v` defines the small-step relational semantics and proves that it is deterministic and a setoid predicate and that the big-step relational and small-step relational semantics are equivalent.
+- `SmallRel.v` defines the small-step relational semantics and proves that it is deterministic and a setoid predicate.
 - `BigFunct.v` defines the big-step functional semantics and proves that the big-step relational and the big-step functional semantics are equivalent.